 Among those applicants who have their blood sugar levels under control, either as a result of sound nutrition or oral medication, and among those individuals, aged 50 and over, who are newly diagnosed as diabetic, there is a good chance that these men and woman can qualify for affordable life insurance with standard rates.

 This process is simple: The healthier you are, and with blood sugar levels under 100 (or A1C numbers under 7), the more likely you will qualify for a STANDARD life insurance rates.

-Bear in mind, too, when getting life insurance for diabetics there are a number of insurance companies that accept applicants with Type 1 or Type 2 Diabetes without requiring these individuals to undergo a medical exam.
+Bear in mind, too, when getting life insurance there are a number of insurance companies that accept applicants with Type 1 or Type 2 without requiring these individuals to undergo a medical exam.
 Since Local Life Agents wants to find you the most affordable and comprehensive coverage, your answers to the following questions are critical:

 - How old were you when first diagnosed with diabetes?